 - Bake the cupcakes until well risen and golden brown in color.
 Remove from the oven and let them cool in the tin for about 5 minutes before removing them onto a wire rack to cool.
 As soon as the cupcakes turn just slightly warm, cover them in a container and let them continue to cool down, covered.
 Let them cool completely before decorating.

-Decorating the cupcakes for Christmas
+Decorating the festive cupcakes

 - Prepare the red fondant star toppers.